-• If you want to enable/disable the WPS feature, go to System Tools > System Parameters > WPS, tick or untick the Enable WPS checkbox.

-• PIN (Personal Identification Number) is an eight-character identification number preset to each router.
+- 1. If you want to enable/disable the WPS feature, go to System Tools > System Parameters > WPS, select or clear the Enable WPS check box. - 2.
+PIN (Personal Identification Number) is an eight-character identification number preset to each router.
 WPS supported devices can connect to your router with the PIN.
 The default PIN is printed on the label of the router.

-13. 7.
+10. 7.
 2. Use the WPS Wizard for Wi-Fi Connections